viamrobotics/docs/docs/program/apis/session-manager.md

 For example, imagine a wheeled rover gets a [`SetPower()`](/components/base/#setpower) command as the last input from a client before the connection to the robot is interrupted.
 Without session management, the API request from the client sets the flow of electricity to the motors of the robot and then does not time out, causing the robot to continue driving forever, colliding with objects and people.

-With default configuration, sessions are automatically managed for you with Viam's `SessionsClient`.
+With default configuration, sessions are automatically managed for you with Viam's session management API's default `SessionsClient`.
 If you want to manage sessions yourself, use Viam's session management API.

-### The `SessionsClient`
+### What is a `SessionsClient`

 A Viam robot has many clients because a client is anything that is receiving the information served by `viam-server` running on the robot, which includes the primary part, sub-parts, client SDKs, and more.
 A *client* of a Viam robot could be an SDK script controlling the robot, an input controller, or just the different resources on the robot talking amongst themselves.